mshafiqsb/HackStory/McAfeePrivesc.md

 Unfortunately the AV used GUI password, I couldn't edit the file.
 Thus, I downloaded and installed McAfee on my Windows Virtual Machine and just copied/pasted the previous precious sesame in my own SiteList.xml.

 At this time, I knew that It was close.
 I edited the file like I could force an HTTP connection to any random server that I could spoof using [**Responder**](https://github.com/SpiderLabs/Responder).
-Actually the SiteList.xml looks like this :
+Actually the SiteList.xml looks like this.

 ```
 <?xml version="1.0" encoding="UTF-8"?>